 The YMCA of Central Ohio puts safety first when it comes to the children that we care for within our YMCA Child Care Programs.
-All staff receive and are trained to follow our YMCA of Central Ohio's Child Care Crisis Management Booklet.
-Included within the Crisis Management Booklet are crisis which include but are not limited to Severe Weather Warnings, Bomb Threats, Threat of a Weapons on site.
+All staff receive and are trained to follow our YMCA of Central Ohio's Emergency Response Plan.
+Included within the Plan are crises which include but are not limited to Severe Weather Warnings, Bomb Threats, Threat of Weapons on site.
 While we do not foresee these kinds of emergencies happening frequently, it is our job to make sure that our staff are well trained and prepared for any type of emergency situation that may arise.

 Each YMCA child care site has an emergency alternative location or safe spot in case there is a threat to or in the program building which causes the staff and children to evacuate.
-The safe spot for the each site is listed above in the Accident/Emergencies section.
+The safe spot for each site is listed above in the Accident/Emergencies section.
 Staff will contact parents as soon as possible in a situation that calls for evacuation.

-In terms of weapons or look a-like weapons on site, the YMCA of Central Ohio has a "zero tolerance" policy.
-Any participant, parent/guardian or family-authorized adult that uses or possess or threatens to use or possess a weapon or a look a-like weapon at any time may be permanently expelled from the Y- Club program.
+In terms of weapons or look alike weapons on site, the YMCA of Central Ohio has a "zero tolerance" policy.
+Weapons, firearms and ammunition materials shall not be on the premises.
+Any participant, parent/guardian or family-authorized adult that uses or possesses or threatens to use or possess a weapon or look a like weapon at any time may be permanently expelled from the Y Club program.
 Please refer to the Termination of Child Care Services section of this handbook for more information.

-Children are encouraged and should feel comfortable approaching Y staff if they have any fear or concern about a weapon being in the vicinity of the Y Program.
+Children are encouraged and should feel comfortable approaching YClub staff if they have any fear or concern about a weapon being in the vicinity of the Y Club Program.